 Many of these laws are draconian.
 Ohio, for example, cut an entire week from early voting.
 Arizona made it a felony to collect and turn in someone else’s ballot, even with the voter’s permission.
+Texas requires anyone wishing to collect voter registration forms to be an eligible voter deputized by the state registrar.
 Southern states have closed nearly 900 polling places since the Supreme Court struck down part of the Voting Rights Act in 2013.

-These restrictions disproportionately affect minority voters, who are less likely to have flexible work schedules, and may find it hard to afford or obtain a photo ID or reach nearby polling places.
+These restrictions and hurdles disproportionately affect minority voters, who are less likely to have flexible work schedules, and may find it difficult to afford or obtain a photo ID or reach nearby polling places.